SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "I could eat one more, Pinkie," Rainbow said to Pinkie, who had turned around to notice the pair.

-"Got it," Pinkie said before setting a plate of four pancakes in from of Fluttershy.
+"Got it," Pinkie said before setting a plate of four pancakes in front of Fluttershy.

 "Thank you Pinkie," Fluttershy said before starting to eat her pancakes.